 When we talk about “students experiencing homelessness,” that includes many students and families who have a roof over their heads, but not one that they can count on for the long-term.
 It includes situations when:

 - a student or family has to double-up with someone else because they lost their own housing or can’t afford their own place;

-- families are making-do with something that does not have all the basics for adequate housing, but provides some shelter, like an RV or camper;
+- students and families are making-do with something that does not have all the basics for adequate housing, but provides some shelter, like an RV or camper;

-- families are staying in a shelter or a hotel; or
+- students and families are staying in a shelter or a hotel; or

 - young people are on their own, “couch-surfing,” staying temporarily with a relative, in a youth shelter, or outside.